 Dem witness John Dean obstructed Cohen hearing, created 'cottage industry' over Watergate comparisons, GOP reps allege

-House Republicans lined up to hammer John Dean, the Democrats' star witness at Monday's House Judiciary Committee hearing, saying the Nixon White House counsel deliberately obstructed their questioning of former Trump lawyer Michael Cohen earlier this year, and pointing out he has breathlessly accused numerous Republican presidents of Watergate-like misconduct over the years.
+House Republicans lined up to hammer John Dean, the Democrats' star witness at Monday's House Judiciary Committee hearing, saying the Nixon White House counsel deliberately obstructed their questioning of former Trump lawyer Michael Cohen earlier this year, and pointing out that he has breathlessly accused numerous Republican presidents of Watergate-like misconduct over the years.

-At one point, the hearing room broke out into laughter, as Florida Republican Rep. Matt Gaetz grilled Dean for turning Nixon comparisons into a profitable personal "cottage industry" for himself.
+At one point, the hearing room broke out into laughter, as Florida Republican Rep. Matt Gaetz grilled Dean for turning Nixon comparisons into a profitable "cottage industry" for himself.
 Dean assisted with the Watergate coverup and pleaded guilty to obstruction before becoming a key prosecution witness, and President Trump has called him as a "sleazebag" and a "RAT."

 Gaetz began by referencing Dean's 2005 essay, "George W. Bush as the New Richard M. Nixon: Both Wiretapped Illegally, and Impeachably; Both Claimed That a President May Violate Congress' Laws to Protect National Security."
-Dean, in 1987, had also called the Iran-Contra affair "Major League" for Ronald Reagan, compared to the "minor league" scandal of Watergate.
+Dean, in 1987, had also called the Iran-Contra affair "Major League" for Ronald Reagan, compared to the relatively "minor league" scandal of Watergate.

 "Mr. Dean, how many American presidents have you accused of being Richard Nixon?"
 Gaetz asked.

-"I actually wrote a book about Mr. Bush and Mr Cheney with the title, 'Worse than Watergate,' Dean responded, prompting loud laughter from those in attendance.
+"I actually wrote a book about Mr. Bush and Mr. Cheney with the title, 'Worse than Watergate,' Dean responded, prompting loud laughter from those in attendance.
 Asked whether he made money on the book, Dean replied that it was "very successful," but declined to state how much he made exactly, other than that it was less than $1 million.

 NADLER BACKS DOWN -- NO MORE CONTEMPT VOTE FOR BARR, FOR NOW